 AI offers exciting opportunities for bioinformatics and computational biology.
 We contribute our part by developing methods and software useful in many practical applications.

-– Olga Vitek, Core Member, EAI
+– Olga Vitek, Affiliate Faculty, Core Faculty, EAI

 Olga Vitek is a professor at the Khoury College of Computer Sciences.
 She has been named the Sy and Laurie Sternberg Interdisciplinary Associate Professor.